AI for utilities: use cases and examples

 7. Enhancing inventory management

-When inventory lags demand, companies suffer losses.
+When inventory lags demand, energy companies suffer losses.
 AI helps ramp up efficiencies in network and infrastructure planning, allowing merchandisers to become more proactive.
 For instance, New York is planning to transition to clean energy by 2040, thus there are questions like how many solar panels or wind turbines to install, and how much energy storage capacity to build?
 The answer is hidden somewhere in the data, so it is the task of AI.

 Renewable sources of energy such as offshore wind farm projects face challenges of high price and delays because of weather or resource limitations while building the facilities.
 Moreover, obstacles can pop up because of law and government restrictions, and ecological and biological considerations.
 All this leads to the vital necessity of creating a powerful and reliable project planning and scheduling AI models that process all of these influential factors to build an offshore wind farm in time and run it efficiently.